cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

             *Note* - The host machine must have at least 4096MB of memory.
         1. To load the Docker file, go to the directory the image is located and run: `sudo docker load < cloudify-docker-manager-4.3ga.tar`
         1. To create and start a Docker containter with Cloudify Manager, run: `sudo docker run --name cfy_manager -d --restart unless-stopped -v /sys/fs/cgroup:/sys/fs/cgroup:ro --tmpfs /run --tmpfs /run/lock --security-opt seccomp:unconfined --cap-add SYS_ADMIN --network host docker_cfy_manager:latest`
-            1. Once the instance is up, you can access Cloudify Console (UI) at the Public IP address of the host instance or go to Step 2 to access Cloudify Manager via the CLI.
+            1. Once the instance is up, you can access Cloudify Console (UI) at the public IP address of the host instance or go to Step 2 to access Cloudify Manager via the CLI.

 1. To use Cloudify Manager from the terminal, run the following command with your instance details.